 The ENSO instruction is for entering the additional 4K-bit Secured OTP mode.
-The additional 4K-bit Secured OTP is independent from main array, which may use to store unique serial number for system identifier.
-After entering the Secured OTP mode, and then follow standard read or program procedure to read out the data or update data.
+While device is in 4K-bit Secured OTP mode, array access is not available.
+The additional 4K-bit Secured OTP is independent from main array, and may be used to store unique serial number for system identifier.
+After entering the Secured OTP mode, follow standard read or program procedure to read out the data or update data.
 The Secured OTP data cannot be updated again once it is lock-down.